ktakashi/sagittarius-scheme/doc/utils/net/http-client.md

 The value must be one of `never`, `always` or `normal`.
 The default value is `never`.

+`never`
-`never` won't redirect, it is suitable if you want to handle 3xx result manually.
+: Won't redirect, it is suitable if you want to handle 3xx result manually.

+`always`
-`always` redirects as long as the 3xx status is returned.
+: Redirects as long as the 3xx status is returned.
 This means insecure redirection may happen (i.e. HTTPS to HTTP)

+`normal`
-`normal` redirects 3xx status if the scheme is the same or more secure.
+: Redirects 3xx status if the scheme is the same or more secure.

-### [§3] HTTP request and response
+### [§3] HTTP request and response {#net.http-client.request}

 ###### [!Function] `http:request?`  _o_